-Shane also cites numerous sources issued many years (even more than a decade) either before and after the 2005 arrests to prove the widespread policy.
-Shane (Rpt. at 72-83) regurgitates a cherry-picked set of reports and allegations against miscellaneous non-defendant police officers and at miscellaneous times over the past 50 years.
+Shane cites numerous sources issued many years (even more than a decade) before and after Plaintiffs' arrests to prove the widespread practice.
+Shane (Ex.
+2, Rpt., at 72-83) regurgitates a cherry-picked set of reports and allegations against miscellaneous non-defendant police officers and at miscellaneous times over the past 50 years.
 Shane begins with the so-called Metcalfe report arising from congressional hearings in 1972, then discusses a 1997 report from the Commission on Police Integrity ("CPI"), and ends with the 2016 report of the Police Accountability Task Force ("PATF") and the 2017 Department of Justice ("DOJ") report.
-All of that material is irrelevant in time and scope to Baker and Glenn's case arising from their arrests in 2005 (or 33 years after the Metcalfe report, 8 years after the CPI report, and 10 and 11 years before the PATF and DOJ reports, respectively).
-Shane's reliance on materials from years before and years after 2005 does not pass muster under Rule 702 and Daubert.
-It is unreliable to opine that the City was on notice of or deliberately indifferent to something in 2005 based on evidence from 1972 or 2016, and those are not the types of facts and data an expert may rely upon in offering an opinion.
-Nor is it reliable to claim that material from 33 years before a 2005 event or 10 years after a 2005 event supports that there was a widespread practice at the time of the 2005 event, or that the City's actions or inactions in 1972 or 2016 caused the 2005 event.
+All of this material is irrelevant in time and scope to Plaintiffs' case arising from their arrests in 2009 (approximately 37 years after the Metcalfe report, 12 years after the CPI report, and seven and eight years before the PATF and DOJ reports, respectively).
+Shane's reliance on materials from years before and years after Plaintiffs' 2009 arrests does not pass muster under Rule 702 and Daubert.
+It is unreliable to opine that the City was on notice of or deliberately indifferent to something in 2009 based on evidence from 1972 or 2016, and those are not the types of facts and data an expert may rely upon in offering an opinion.
+Nor is it reliable to claim that material from 37 years before a 2009 event or seven years after a 2009 event supports that there was a widespread practice at the time of Plaintiffs' 2009 arrests, or that the City's actions or inactions in 1972 or 2016 caused the events.
 This evidence is far too remote in time to have any bearing on the arrests at issue.
+For this reason, Shane's testimony about the quality of investigations should be barred.